 Inheritance tax allowances

-For the majority of people, no Inheritance Tax is due on their estate when they die.
+For the vast majority of people, no Inheritance Tax is due on their estate when they die.
 This is because every person has an Inheritance Tax ‘Nil-rate band’ of £325,000 (they can leave £325,000 tax-free) and an additional ‘Residence Nil-rate Band’ of £175,000 (tax-free amount when leaving their primary residence to their children or grandchildren).
 The Residence Nil-rate Band is removed progressively on estates between £2M and £2.35M in value.

 Inheritance between married couples and civil partners is exempt from tax, and does not use up the estate’s nil-rate band.
 Spouses also inherit each other’s unused nil-rate bands.
 This means that a married or civil partnered couple effectively have £650,000 tax-free allowance between them, with up to a further £350,000 specifically for leaving their house to their children or grandchildren.

 If the deceased person has an estate valued at under these allowances, it is unlikely that any IHT would ever fall due.